whiskersthecat/RiboNOR/README.md

+# Note: the work here is being deprecated.
+For a contemporary repository (though not up to date), please see: https://github.com/whiskersthecat/tandem-repeat-assembly-workflow/tree/main

 # PART A: Generate haplotypes using a large threshold for SNPs (2%)

 ### 1. align hifi reads to reference haplotype